Emarald64/signals/readme.md

 # Signals
 ![hackatime](https://hackatime-badge.hackclub.com/U0785D5VDEK/signals)

-Try to find treasure with a detector which sends out rings which stop at the locaito the the tresure.
+In each stage there are hidden tresures that can be located using the tracker that sends out rings which stop at the nearest tresure.
+The faster you complete each stage, the more coins you earn.
+Coins can be spent at the shop every couple stages for upgrades

 Tileset from https://kenney.nl/assets/tiny-dungeon